Azerbaijani language: History and evolution

 Azerbaijani evolved from the Eastern branch of Oghuz Turkic ("Western Turkic") which spread to the Caucasus in Eastern Europe and northern Iran in West Asia during the medieval Turkic migrations.
 Persian and Arabic influenced the language, but Arabic words were mainly transmitted through the intermediary of literary Persian.
 Azerbaijani is, perhaps after Uzbek, the Turkic language upon which Persian and other Iranian languages have exerted the strongest impact—mainly in phonology, syntax, and vocabulary, less in morphology.

 During the period of the Qara Qoyunlu and Aq Qoyunlu states, Azerbaijani Turkic (in the sources of that period, "Turki") gradually began to emerge as a means of literary and poetic expression.

 During this period, writing in Turkic became fashionable in the court and among poets.
 The ruler of the Qara Qoyunlu, Jahanshah, was known by his pen name "Haqiqi", and the ruler of the Aq Qoyunlu, Sultan Yaqub, was known for writing poems in Turkic.

-The great Sufi poet Qasim-i Anvar also accepted Turkic as a literary language and presented highly poetic examples in this language.
+The Sufi poet Qasim-i Anvar also used Turkic as a literary language and wrote poetry in this language.

 The Turkic language of Azerbaijan gradually supplanted the Iranian languages in what is now northwestern Iran, and a variety of languages of the Caucasus and Iranian languages spoken in the Caucasus, particularly Udi and Old Azeri.
 By the beginning of the 16th century, it had become the dominant language of the region.
 It was one of the spoken languages in the court of the Safavids and Qajars.